 Important Notes:

-This set of Notes to Tenderers (“NTT”) is applicable to contracts using NEC4 TSC (June 2017, with amendments January 2023) form.
+This set of Notes to Tenderers (“NTT”) is applicable to contracts using NEC TSC HK Edition (November 2024).

-Project officers should refer to the latest technical circulars/memos on DEVB’s website and Works Group Intranet Portal during their preparation of tender documents.
+Project office should refer to the latest technical circulars/memos on DEVB’s website and Works Group Intranet Portal during their preparation of tender documents.

-Project officers should use the library with caution and, if any anomalies are found, notify their departmental contract advisors for clarification, and if necessary, seek further clarification with the DEVB subject officer [AS(WP4)8, telephone no. 3509 7308].
+Project office should use the library with caution and, if any anomalies are found, notify their departmental contract advisors for clarification, and if necessary, seek further clarification with the DEVB subject officer [AS(WP4)8, telephone no. 3509 7308].

 Double check the correct references are inserted in the relevant spaces.